Browse our services:

 Paris:

-• Many Americans have reported thefts occurring in restaurants and nightclubs/bars, where purses are stolen from the back of a chair or from under the table.
+• Many Americans report thefts occurring in restaurants and nightclubs/bars, where purses are stolen from the back of a chair or from under the table.
+Again, keep valuables on your person and do not leave them unattended or out of sight.
+Thefts also occur at the major department stores such as Galeries Lafayette and Printemps where tourists often place wallets, passports, and credit cards on cashier counters during transactions.

 Normandy:

-• There has been an increase in break-ins and thefts from vehicles in the parking lots at the Normandy beaches and American cemeteries.
+• There has been an increase in break-ins and thefts from vehicles in the parking lots at the Normandy beaches and American cemeteries common.
 Valuables should not be left unattended in a car, and locking valuables in the trunk should not be considered a safeguard.
 Thieves often pry open car trunks to steal bags inside.

 Southern France: